Intervention/docs/image/v3/introduction/formats.md

 The library supports several formats to define colors for its methods.

-The input values for colors can deviate from the actual color space of the image.
-It is therefore possible, to draw on an image in CMYK space with an HSV color specification.
+The input values for colors may differ from the actual color space of the image.
+Therefore, it is possible to draw on an image in CMYK space with an HSV color specification.
 The colors are automatically converted to the target color space.

 ### Hexadecimal Format

-You can pass colors as a RGB hex triplet used normally in HTML and CSS.
+You can pass colors as RGB hex triplets, which are commonly used in HTML and CSS.
 It's possible to use the shorthand as well as the full format with or without alpha channel.
 The leading `#` is optional.

 ```php
 // create new image with red background